• Skip to primary navigation

 2. Know Your Addictions:

-Make no mistake about it, this is entirely intentional on the part of the food industry, they actually study this stuff!
-So don’t go blaming yourself when it comes to these perceived weaknesses, you’re only human and these companies are manipulating your biology.
+Make no mistake about it—this is entirely intentional on the part of the food industry.
+They actually study this stuff!
+So don’t blame yourself for these perceived weaknesses.
+You’re only human, and these companies are manipulating your biology.

 (Check out this National Public Radio piece, “How the Food Industry Manipulates Taste Buds with ‘Salt Sugar Fat,’” if you want to know more about these devious tactics.)
 Maybe for you, a tiny square of dark chocolate is fine, but when it comes to potato chips, you’ll be eating the whole bag if you just have one.